odddollar/File-browser/README.md

 **PLEASE NOTE: This program was developed by someone with limited web development experience.**

-**LIMITATION**: Due to the server-side-rendered nature of this program, when uploading files or creating a new file/folder through the web interface, any existing item with the same name (in that directory) will be overwritten without prompt.
-I'm new to web development so don't know an easy way to change this.
+**LIMITATION**: Due to my use of forms and url redirection to send data from the frontend to backend, no prompt is shown when creating a new file or folder, or uploading a file, with the same name as an existing one.
+The existing item will be overwritten immediately.
+There are better ways of doing this, and I'll likely change it in the future, but please take note.

 **INSPIRATION**: Inspired by the amazing [Filebrowser](https://github.com/filebrowser/filebrowser) program.